We support educational activities for students, teachers, and the community at large.

 We had some talented cinematographers aboard R/V Sikuliaq in May 2018 for our Spring LTER cruise.
 They interviewed scientists and documented some of our sampling techniques.

-The ideas for REU projects give an overview of currently interesting research topics at the NGA LTER.
-They range from physics to chemistry to biology.
-They involve retrospective analysis of decades worth of data or cutting-edge sampling aboard R/V Sikuliaq.
+REU projects focus on the newest research topics at the NGA LTER.
+Topics range from physics to chemistry to biology.
+They can involve the retrospective analysis over decades or cutting-edge sampling aboard R/V Sikuliaq.

 Learn more